 "Nothing works for every person, in every context.
 I believe it’s possible to work towards a closer understanding of whether, how, and why programs work when we are engaged with the various impacts—positive and negative — of a digital world.
 I support clients to craft evidence-based theories of change for their interventions and use a range of methodologies to explore and test the theories to assess impact.
 Having open conversations about the impact of digital is one of the most interesting aspects of my job."

-Niamh is Senior Manager, MEL at Caribou Digital and works across a range of Caribou Digital programs, including the Strive Community and previously Finance in a Digital Africa, Platform Livelihoods, Platform-Led Upskilling and a number of bespoke short-term evaluation projects.
+Niamh is a Director of Monitoring, Evaluation and Learning at Caribou Digital and works across a range of Caribou Digital programs, including the Strive Community and previously Finance in a Digital Africa, Platform Livelihoods, Platform-Led Upskilling and a number of bespoke short-term evaluation projects.
 With Caribou Space, Niamh has worked with clients like the UK Space Agency and European Space Agency to design MEL systems, conduct impact evaluations and bespoke research and to support grantees in MEL activities.
-She has been working on research, measurement system development, and evaluation in both public and private sector programs.
+She has been working on research, measurement system development, and evaluation in both public and private sector programs, since 2008.
 Niamh has spent eight years based in Thailand, Zambia, Sierra Leone, and Uganda and her work has covered countries in Africa, Asia, South America and Europe.
 For the past seven years she has been exploring the impact of various digital technologies on users, businesses, and, on the related social, economic and natural systems.
 She has developed MEL systems at both program and organisation level, and has led over 50 evaluations using experimental and non-experimental designs.
 Her work focuses on establishing systems to measure and understand the impact of digital development on both clients and providers, over a range of sectors, including health, agriculture, and finance.
 Before joining Caribou Digital, Niamh was the Global Director for monitoring and evaluation at Grameen Foundation.
 In this role, she developed the organisation’s first global measurement system, led the organisation’s move towards lean data systems, and mentored and advised teams across seven countries.
 Niamh has a BA in History, Politics and Sociology from the University of Limerick and a MSc in Global Health from Trinity College Dublin.

 Email them at: firstname.lastname@example.org